 THIS DATE IN HISTORY: Nov.
 17

-1979: One era ends and another begins when two of hockey's greatest players face each other for the first time in their NHL careers during the Hartford Whalers' 4-0 win against the Edmonton Oilers at the Hartford Civic Center.
+1979: Two of hockey's greatest players, 51-year-old Gordie Howe and 18-year-old Wayne Gretzky, face each other for the first time in their NHL careers during the Hartford Whalers' 4-0 win against the Edmonton Oilers at the Hartford Civic Center.

-Gordie Howe, age 51, assists on a second-period goal by Mike Rogers that gives the Whalers a 2-0 lead.
-Wayne Gretzky, 18, and the Oilers are unable to score on 23 shots against Hartford goaltender Al Smith.
+Howe assists on a second-period goal by Mike Rogers that gives the Whalers a 2-0 lead.
+Gretzky and the Oilers are unable to score on 23 shots against Hartford goalie Al Smith.

 Video: Gordie Howe, 'Mr. Hockey,' enjoyed five-decade career

-1926: The Chicago Black Hawks (they don't officially become known as the Blackhawks until 1985) defeat the Toronto St. Pats 4-1 in their first NHL game, played before a packed house at the Coliseum in Chicago.
+1926: The Chicago Black Hawks (they don't officially become known as the Blackhawks until 1986) defeat the Toronto St. Patricks (later the Maple Leafs) 4-1 in their first NHL game, played before a packed house at the Coliseum in Chicago.
 George Hay and Dick Irvin each score in a span of one minute early in the first period and that's more than enough offensive support for goalie Hugh Lehman.

 1932: It's a case of too much red when the Detroit Red Wings and Montreal Canadiens play for the first time in the 1932-33 season.
 The teams' sweaters are an almost-identical shade of red, so the visiting Red Wings are forced to wear white pullovers.
 Montreal wins the game 1-0 in overtime.
 George Hainsworth earns his 68th NHL shutout.